brijesh-iot/smartparking-iot-core-repo/README.md

-# SmartParking IoT Core Repo
+# SmartParking IoT Core Repository

 This is the repository for the code going to be deployed at IoT Core.